Leafwing-Studios/fop-rules/docs/character-options/powers/weaver.md

 </div>

 Time around you slows to a crawl as you twist and tangle the Weave.
-A 10 foot radius around you is affected by the following effects:
+A 2 tile radius around you is affected by the following effects:

 - Whenever a creature begins its turn in this area or enters it for the first time on their turn, make an Expertise attack against them.
 If you hit, apply chilled.
 - Basic attacks and Agility attacks made by creatures within the area, or which pass through the area have disadvantage.